A closer look at how neck injuries cause various types of headaches

 Tension headache emanate from the suboccipital muscles situated at the base of the head.
 Suboccipital muscles form four pair muscles and function to facilitate movement of the skull at the vertebrae in the neck.
 When your suboccipital muscles become tender, they result in a headache.

-Vertebrogenic headaches may also occur when you are experiencing degeneration of the cervical spine.
+Vertebrogenic headache, on the other hand, is the most common type of headache.
+This types of headaches can occur due to pain in the occipital region and neck.
+They emanate from the frontal-orbital region of your head.
+Vertebrogenic headache may also occur when you are experiencing degeneration of the cervical spine.
 You can often experience constant ache on either side of the head.
-These kinds of headache may also result from trauma, physical stress, or having poor posture.
+These kinds of headache may also result from trauma, physical stress or having poor sitting postures.

 Migraines